laurent409/CloudBox/README.md

 ### - Upload a specific file (POST Method)

 #### URI
-You can upload specific file into your container using this URI :
+You can upload a specific file into your container using this URI :

 `/Service1.svc/{container}/upload-file`